 There are no profs or T.A’s who are going to call your parents and tell them to tell you to take your work more seriously.
 Similarly, there are no people who will tell you to put down your books and take a load off sometimes.

 Your friends will always want you to come out with them (even when you have an 8 am class the next morning or an exam the next day).
 It’s up to you to find the balance, and that takes time.
 How do you find the balance?
 I don’t know.
 That’s between you and your books.
 However, I will say that booking fun into your schedule is equally as important as fitting in studying, school, or work.
 Live fully.

-7. Keep track of what you are spending.
+7. Keep track of what you are spending

-8. Put yourself out there.
+8. Put yourself out there

 I couldn’t come close to the end of this message without saying (one more time) that university and college are where you meet people, and learn more about who you are.
-Whether it’s taking that internship or that part-time job (so you get the contacts and experience that you need to land that all-important career job), or going to that party where you’ll meet a bunch of new people…do it.
+Whether it’s taking that internship or a part-time job (so you get the contacts and experience that you need to land the all-important career job), or going to a party where you’ll meet a bunch of new people…do it.
 University and college is an equal opportunity experience, where you can meet the most amazing people, so you have to take advantage of it.
 Don’t be afraid to ask your T.A., prof, or academic adviser where you can find resources and help in school, and don’t be afraid to join a group or club that connects with your interests.
 It’s all there for you if your willing to reach out for it.

 So, that’s it.
 I had a lot of fun writing this post.
 I can only hope you have as much fun reading it as I did writing it.
 I hope that my tips and tricks will be of help to someone out there, and I hope that you remember to enjoy the hell out of your college/university years because most people only get one go of it.
 I hope that you learn a lot in and out of the classroom, and I hope that you remember to be kind to yourself (because post-secondary is a fun, exhilarating, jarring, and life-changing experience).